E-Shelton98/uata-bot/README.md

-# Uata-Bot
+# Uatu-Bot

 Uata is a bot for Discord written using node.js that incorporates the Marvel API to pull information on characters and comics.

 ## Installation

-Below is a discord invite link to let Uata join your server.
+Below is a discord invite link to let Uatu join your server.

 https://discord.com/oauth2/authorize?client_id=816165859122217010&scope=bot&permissions=117760